Panama built the passage between two worlds.

 The next passage is digital.

-A century ago, Panama carved a passage through the continental divide and connected two oceans.
+A century ago, Panama cut through the continental divide and joined two oceans.
 Not with consensus.
-With engineering and an absolute refusal to accept that geography was destiny.
-That act announced something about this country that still echoes: Panama builds what others only talk about.
+With engineering — and the absolute refusal to accept that geography was destiny.
+That act told the world something that still holds: Panama builds what others only talk about.

 That spirit still lives here.
 But it has been sleeping.